Doaaxv/react-project/README.md

 ![wirefram1](./wireframe1.png)

-after the user enters the search input and click on "search btn"
+After the user enters the search input and click on "search btn"

 ![wirefram2](./wireframe2.png)